Pre-Divorce Versus Post-Divorce Alimony

 - Both present and future income, length of marriage, age, tax consequences, loss of benefits because of divorce, costs to support children, existence of pre-marital joint household, loss of income, career/employment disruption, and any other factor the court feels may warrant consideration.

-It’s vital to go into a divorce battle prepared, so contact Brooklyn alimony attorney Alatsas Law Firm today at (718)-233-2903, to guide you through this difficult time.
+It’s vital to go into a divorce battle prepared, so contact Brooklyn alimony attorney Ted Alatsas of Alatsas Law Firm today at (718)-233-2903 or fill out a contact form online, to guide you through this difficult time.